Business contracts play a crucial role in the survival and future of your business.

 The customer’s information is not the only thing that matters here, as you also need to be transparent on what they should expect while using your site.
 That means that your business also needs clear terms of its use.

-Despite the fact that there are hundreds of templates available at the internet, consulting a small business lawyer is a great idea because he can help you make sure that this legal document is right for you.
+Despite the fact that there are hundreds of templates available on the internet, consulting a small business lawyer is a great idea because he can help you make sure that this legal document is right for you.

 The products and services that you offer must be addressed so that the guests of your site are aware of the extent and limitations of your offers.
-Always be truthful in this aspect because this is considered as legal document and may be used against you in case of fraud.
+Always be truthful in this aspect because this is considered as a legal document and may be used against you in case of fraud.

 Engaging in business means there are prices and payments that should be made and it is only logical that you as the owner should protect the buyer’s information.
 As a result, guarantees are always part of the contract.

 There are different guarantees that may be involved here.
 Foremost is the assurance that their information is safe.
-The other pertains about the quality of the product or service that you are offering.
+The other pertains to the quality of the product or service that you are offering.
 With this comes another aspect that is associated with it, the warranty.

 If you are confident about what you are selling, there should be no fear of providing a warranty to make the clients more at ease with your business.

-Business owner or not, you may already be familiar with the clause saying about the modification of agreement.
-Do you remember how it is usually mentioned in advertisements that the price of certain product is “subject to change without prior notice”?
+Business owner or not, you may already be familiar with the clause saying about the modification of the agreement.
+Do you remember how it is usually mentioned in advertisements that the price of a certain product is “subject to change without prior notice”?